Reviews You Can Rely On

 The Stratos (left) compared to the Black+Decker (right) in our high pile test.
 Longer pile length is a stiff opponent to all vacuums.

-I was delighted to watch this vacuum roll right over the top of high-floating Cheerios.
-For those who get tracked in leaves in the fall or yard debris dropped by their kids or dogs, this DuoClean head design does well with larger, lightweight debris.
+This vacuum rolls right over the top of high-floating Cheerios with ease.
+For those who get tracked in leaves in the fall or have yard debris dropped by their kids or dogs, this DuoClean head design excels with larger, lightweight debris.

 Hardwood Performance